 I notice that when I book too many activities, no matter how fun, it can increase my anxiety.
 So now, I try to have no more than two events on one day.

 Listen to yourself and enjoy the process.
 If you find you’re losing time for your activities, write out a new priority list and re-examine the office hours you have set for yourself at work.

 Perhaps you need to rearrange those hours, so you have more time to meet your personal priorities.
 It can also be helpful to reflect on what items from work are trying to creep into your personal time.

 Do you bring grading home every night?
-Consider looking into more efficient methods grading.
-Peer grading, targeted grading or grading holistically could all save you time.
-You could also skip grading on certain assignments all together.
+Consider looking into more efficient methods of grading.
+Peer grading, targeted grading, or grading holistically could all save you time.
+You could also skip grading on certain assignments altogether.

 Maybe you need comprehensive lessons – we would love to help you out with that. 🙂